Core Concepts

 Endpoints

 The endpoint is the HTTPS URL S3-compatible clients connect to.
-Each project has a project-scoped S3 endpoint:
+Each organization has an organization-scoped S3 endpoint:

-Use this with the AWS CLI, AWS SDKs, s3cmd, rclone, or any S3-compatible tool — paired with the Access Key ID and Secret Access Key from an API token.
+Use this with the AWS CLI, AWS SDKs, s3cmd, rclone, or any S3-compatible tool — paired with the Access Key ID and Secret Access Key from an API Credentials.

 For browser delivery from a public bucket, use the bucket’s Public Access URL or a Custom Domain instead.
 See Buckets → Policies and Buckets → Custom Domains.